Blendify/blender-manual/blender_docs/manual/compositing/types/filter/defocus.rst

 This single node can be used to emulate depth of field using a postprocessing method.
-It can also be used to blur the image in other ways, not necessarily based on 'depth' by connecting something other than a Z-buffer.
+It can also be used to blur the image in other ways, not necessarily based on depth by connecting something other than a Z-buffer.
 In essence, this node blurs areas of an image based on the input z-buffer map/mask.

 Camera Settings